 The Guardian reported that Irma, having passed through Florida and Georgia on September 10 and 11, had been downgraded to a tropical depression with maximum winds of 35 mph.
 The death toll was 10 in the United States 37 in the Caribbean.

-We are all saddened by the loss of those whom Irma claimed as victims.
-Even while we thank God for our survival, we pray for those who mourn loved ones.
+We were all saddened by the loss of those whom Irma claimed as victims.
+Even while residents on St. Kitts and Nevis thank God for our survival, we pray for those who mourn loved ones.